washingtonyachtclub/documents/WYC_Policies.md

 #### Privileges
 A Keelboat Skipper is entitled to sail a Keelboat in all winds and in all waters for which the club carries insurance during the hours covered by a reservation, subject to the restrictions in this Policies document.

-#### Inboard Keelboat Specialty Rig Ratings
+#### Inboard Keelboat Rig Ratings
-A Keelboat Skipper may obtain separate Specialty Ratings allowing for the use of the Cal 3-30 or San Juan 30 sailboats.
+A Keelboat Skipper may obtain separate Rig Ratings allowing for the use of the Cal 3-30 or San Juan 30 sailboats.
 This Rating may be awarded by a Keelboat Chief and requires proficiency in sailing the larger boats, as well as use of the inboard engine and other equipment specific to the boat for which the Rating is given.
-A Keelboat Novice may also receive a Specialty Rating if they fulfill the same requirements.
-Keelboat novice water restrictions still apply with the Specialty Rating.
+A Keelboat Novice may also receive a Rig Rating if they fulfill the same requirements.
+Keelboat novice water restrictions still apply with the Rig Rating.

 ### Whaler Rating
 #### Requirements